 I have the Canon Rebel T7i DSLR Camera.
 It’s a good Entry level camera that has some really cool features.
-My favorite is the WiFi enabled remote control.
-This works wonders when taking photos of kittens, and trying to keep them on the photo table at the same time.
-The best tip I can give you is to learn how to use the camera on Manual setting!
+My favorite is the WiFi-enabled remote control.
+This works wonders when taking photos of kittens and trying to keep them on the photo table at the same time.
+The best tip I can give you is to learn how to use the camera on the Manual setting!
 If you buy a DSLR and use the “Automatic” setting, then you might as well just use your phone to take the shots.

-On the other hand if you’re a pet owner and want to take quality photographs of your kitten, then your iPhone or Android device will definitely get the job done as long as you follow the rest of the tips in this guide.
-There’s some HDR settings on the iPhone that help with automatic settings for optimal exposure.
+On the other hand, if you’re a pet owner and want to take quality photographs of your kitten, then your iPhone or Android device will definitely get the job done as long as you follow the rest of the tips in this guide.
+There are some HDR settings on the iPhone that help with automatic settings for optimal exposure.

 The lighting has to be the single most important element of any photo you take. from one novice to the next, believe me when I say this.
 The best photographs are taken with just the right amount of light filling the space with your cat. remember though, that you’re ultimately creating an image that you like.
 You can create different moods all based on the amount of light, and the direction the light is hitting the subject of the photograph.

 - Outdoors during The Golden Hour – if you’re able to get your kitty outdoors in a safe environment, then outdoor shots are great!
-Natural scenery (trees, flowers, etc) look beautiful.
+Natural scenery (trees, flowers, etc) looks beautiful.
 The best time to take outdoor photographs is during the “Golden Hour”.
 This is one hour after sunrise and/or one hour before sunset.
-This is a photographers trade secret and eliminates a lot of bright, over exposed photographs of your kitten.
+This is a photographer’s trade secret and eliminates a lot of bright, over-exposed photographs of your kitten.

 - Indoors with Natural Light – if you want a “true to color” photograph of your kitten, then look for a spot indoors that has a lot of natural sunlight.
 A nice big window is a great place to start looking for the light.
 Anytime you’re using natural light, you want the light source to be behind the camera, not behind the kitten.

 I use the Newer Dimmable Bi-Color LED Studio Lights.
 After buying several sets of lights, I prefer these because I can use a battery pack and make them 100% portable.
-Which means I can take the lights to the Kittens, instead of being limited to a place where there is an outlight and having the cat distracted by a cord.
-LOL The stands fold up nice and compact so I can store them away in a closet until photo day.
+This means I can take the lights to the Kittens, instead of being limited to a place where there is an out light and having the cat distracted by a cord.
+The stands fold up nicely and compactly so I can store them away in a closet until photo day.

-The Emart 14 x 16 Portable LED light box is my secret tool for taking great pictures of small kittens.
-I originally bought this for my husband because hes a luxury watch trader.
+The Emart 14 x 16 Portable LED lightbox is my secret tool for taking great pictures of small kittens.
+I originally bought this for my husband because he’s a luxury watch trader.
 It was perfect for taking photographs of his watches.
 One day I popped a kitten in there to see how it would look, and it actually turned out stunning!!
 So now, I like to use the lightbox as long as the kitten fits in there.
 They come in different sizes.
-This one is good for a newborn – 5 week old kitten.
+This one is good for a newborn – a 5-week-old kitten.